• Request Info

 Science, Technology, Health, and Society

-This new minor bridges topics across social and natural sciences to broaden the view of Vols studying in any major, spotlighting the human element within the future of digital interaction.
+This new minor bridges topics across the humanities and social and natural sciences to broaden the view of Vols studying in any major, spotlighting the human dimensions of science and technology in the past, present, and future.
 The program draws on the expertise of faculty scholars exploring questions in natural sciences and their colleagues in the humanities and social sciences who examine the social construction of science and its consequences.
 The program brings many different disciplines into a conversation—students in the sciences learn to place their practice in a social context, while humanities scholars and social scientists study how their work affects policy, society, economics, cultures, and ethics more broadly.

 Read more about science, technology, health and society.